samervin/python-web-server/blog/posts/volleyball-libero.md

 - There must be at least one completed rally between each libero replacement __except__ when the libero replaces the player in position 1 (the serving position) and is the next correct server.
 This effectively allows a double-replacement where the libero is replaced instead of rotating into the front row, but then immediately replaces the player moving into the back row to serve.

-These rules enables the libero to be extremely flexible.
+These rules enable the libero to be extremely flexible.
 She can enter and leave the game essentially infinitely and she can always replace a player in order to serve.

 That's really it!
 There are some additional rules governing extenuating circumstances, such as substituting for an injured player, but nothing common.
-Oh, and the libero has to wear a different color uniform to her teammates.
+Finally, the libero has to wear a different color uniform to her teammates.

 ---